mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-users.md

 :::info
 The Users section is especially intended to help Company Owners have an immediate view of all users that have access to their Company and how they have acquired it: if a user has an assigned Company role, it means they have direct access to the Company thanks to an individual binding.
-This table, however, also shows the groups each user is a member of, meaning that even if no Company role is assigned, the user has access to the Company thanks to the role of those groups.
+This table, however, also shows the groups each user is a member of, meaning that even if no Company role is assigned, the user has access to the Company thanks to the role assigned to those groups.
 :::

 ![Users portal](./img/manage-users/users-portal.png)